realisticattorney/WeatherApp/README.md

-# WeatherApp
+# SimpleWeather

-> The purpose of this project was to build an app where users can create lists (called projects) where they can add to-do tasks, each with its title, description, date, and priority level.
-The data is stored locally in the user's browser.
+> SimpleWeather is an app that integrates OpenWeather API to give users information about the weather of any city in the world.
+The purpose of this project was to implement async functions.

 ![screenshot](./dist/assets/screenshot.png)

-Additional description about the project and its features.

 ## Built With